zahessi/spider-50-albums/README.md

 # Music bot & scraper

-This project includes 3 Docker containers: MySQL database, Telegram bot which offers you random album from the latest Pitchfork reviews or random album from Pitchfork's "50 best of 2018" albums and a scraper.
+This project includes 3 Docker containers: MySQL database, Telegram bot which offers you various reviews from Pitchfork  and a scraper.

 Running version is available at @zahessi_music_bot in Telegram.